Sarverott/rattish-c/README.md

-# rattish-c
+# rattish-core
-Basic rattish interpreter in C. For projects with Arduino and else microcontrollers.
+Basic rattish interpreter in C to use as core.